stephenajulu/stephenajulu.com/content/blog/the-importance-of-creating-a-masculine-character.md

 * Physically, Emotionally and Mentally Strong
 * Intelligent and Highly Skilled
 * Calm, Collected, and Stoic
 * Having the ability to exercise extreme violence but remaining virtuous - A controlled monster.
-The true meaning of morality, virtue and humility.
+The true meaning of morality, virtue, and humility.
 [Definition first coined by Jordan Peterson](https://www.youtube.com/watch?v=QQ5oqgJWJyw).
 A harmless person is not a virtuous person.
 When a harmless person tastes power, they cease to be virtuous as they become drunk with it and begin showing their true colors.
 * Self Control
 * A Risk Taker
 * Kind and Generous